emilioforrer/haml_coffee_assets/README.md

 ## Usage

-You should place all your HamlCoffee templates in the `app/assets/templates` directory and include all templates in your `application.js.coffee`:
+You should place all your HamlCoffee templates in the `app/assets/templates` directory and include all templates from your `app/assets/javascripts/application.js.coffee`:

 ```coffeescript
 #= require_tree ../templates